The Invisible Guest: Plot

 Businessman Adrián Doria is out on bail after being arrested for the murder of his lover, Laura Vidal.
 His lawyer, Félix Leiva, hires a famous attorney named Virginia Goodman, who visits him at his apartment with the news that the prosecutor has found a witness who will be testifying in front of a judge soon; they have just three hours to come up with a defense, so Virginia urges Adrián to tell her the whole truth.

 Adrián tells Virginia how he and Laura had ended their affair but received a call blackmailing them to come to a rural hotel with €100,000.
 At the hotel, Adrián was knocked unconscious and awoke to find Laura dead in the bathroom.
 With the door and the windows locked from inside, the police are quick to declare Adrián as the prime suspect.

 Adrián then narrates further back.
 As he and Laura drive back to Barcelona from their cabin, Adrián swerves to avoid a deer, clipping another car that hits a tree.
 Although they are unhurt, the other car's driver, banker Daniel Garrido, dies.
 Laura rationalizes that it is not entirely their fault, since Daniel was texting and not wearing his seat belt.
 When another car approaches, Laura hides the body, and she and Adrián pretend to exchange insurance information.
 She pretends to answer Daniel's phone when it rings, and the driver leaves.
 Laura waits for a tow truck in Adrián's car, which will not start, while Adrián dumps Daniel's car in a lake with the body inside.

 Laura later picks up Adrián and tells him how his car was repaired.
 An automotive engineer, Tomás, drove by and offered to help Laura, who falsely claimed she had hit a deer.
 He towed the car to his house to fix it.
 While talking to Tomás' wife, retired actress and innkeeper Elvira, Laura realized Daniel was their son.
 Laura is seen adjusting the driver's seat, arousing Tomás's suspicion about the car owner.
 Adrián sells his car to a scrapyard, reports it stolen, and parts ways with Laura.

 Adrián is summoned to the police, as Tomás has reported his plate number.
 Félix concocts an alibi for Adrián and manages to remove his name from the case file.
-When the news reports that Daniel is on the run after embezzling money from the bank he works at, Adrián confronts Laura, who admits that she stole a sum of money Daniel had been transporting in his car to cover their tracks.
-Confronted by Adrián about this, Laura threatens to frame him as well.
+When the news reports that Daniel is on the run after embezzling money from the bank he works at, Adrián confronts Laura, whose husband works in the same bank as Daniel.
+Laura admits that she stole a sum of money Daniel had been transporting in his car to cover their tracks.
+Laura threatens to frame him if he goes out to expose her.